The best hotels in Ouarzazate

 The Atlas Mountains north of Ouarzazate along the Tizi n'Tichka pass (N9) can close temporarily in January-February due to snow.
 If you're driving from Marrakech, check road conditions via the Moroccan Centre Météorologique before you leave.
 Being stuck in Telouet for a day because the pass closed is charming for about 3 hours, then less so.

-Ouarzazate's best neighborhoods
+Ouarzazate's best hotel regions

 The Drâa-Tafilalet region spreads wide, from the kasbah village of Aït Ben Haddou to the palmeraie of Skoura and the gorges beyond.
 Start in Ouarzazate town center or Skoura. that's where the strongest hotels are, and where you'll actually feel like you're in Morocco, not a film set gift shop.